Raising Sheep

 Sheep Per Acre for Rotational Grazing

-*TIP: Pastures can be easily sub-divided with temporary, electric sheep netting.
+TIP: You can easily sub-divide pastures with temporary, electric sheep netting.
 Read more about electric sheep netting here >

 Field A: Temporary Pasture Crops